-This page describes the node images available for Kubernetes Engine nodes.
+This page describes the node images available for Google Kubernetes Engine nodes.
+To learn how to choose a node image, refer to Specifying a Node Image.

-When you create a Kubernetes Engine cluster or node pool, you can choose the operating system image that runs on each node.
+When you create a GKE cluster or node pool, you can choose the operating system image that runs on each node.
 You can also upgrade an existing cluster to use a different node image type.

 Available node images